 If you'll be studying for less than 6 months, you may be eligible for a short-term study visa.
 Students studying longer than 6 months will need a Student or Child Student visa, which replaced the Tier 4 (General) student visa in October 2020.
 The new guidelines for these student routes can be found on the UK government's student Visas and Immigration page.

-Be prepared to prove your English proficiency at the border while travelling on this visa as well: International students on a Tier 4 visa must be able to communicate without the need for an interpreter.
+Be prepared to prove your English proficiency at the border while travelling on this visa as well: international students on the new visas must be able to communicate without the need for an interpreter.

-For students wishing to stay on after graduation, you're in luck: the UK post-study work visa is being brought back in autumn 2020.
-The 2-year visa will be available for all international students who have completed an undergraduate or higher course study at an approved higher-education institution.
+For students wishing to stay on after graduation, you're in luck: the UK post-study work visa was brought back in autumn 2020.
+The 2-year visa is available for all international students who have completed an undergraduate or higher course study at an approved higher-education institution.

 Rent will mostly likely be your largest expenditure when you're studying abroad so it's best to start researching your options as soon as possible.
 There's lots of accommodation types to choose from, like university-managed dorms, rental apartments, or even rooms in a private house.

 You may find that it's easier to make friends while living in university accommodation, and that any facilities you might need - like laundry and dining halls - will be close by, if not on campus.
 Your university might even set aside student housing for first-year students, so take a look at your prospective university's website to see what they have to offer.